amitramon/sensors-srv/README.md

 standard Python modules the packages `Flask` and `Flask-RESTful` are required.

-## Build and Run a Docker Container
+## Building and Running a Docker Container

 The system is ready for packing it in a Docker container.
 To build a container run the following command from `<root-dir>`: